jkclark/Discardo-Retaino/README.md

 - TODO: Only one non status/curse card

 TODO: Figure out how to handle retaining multiple cards.
-I think this can be done by first retaining one card, and then re-assessing the resulting hand.
+I think this can be done by first "retaining" one card, and then re-assessing the resulting hand.

 ### Future features
 - Implement TODO logic (above)